MRYingLEE/Chat-Bookmarklet/README.md

 # Chat-Bookmarklet
-This is a bookmarklet to initiate a web chat of jcbrand/converse.js (https://github.com/jcbrand/converse.js).
-Usually people start chat by choosing a contact or MUC (group chat) in the chat app at first.
-This bookmarklet starts at book mark bar.
-Btw, this is a side product of my RoleChat project (https://RoleChat.biz or https://Hotline.Chat).
+This is an experimental bookmarklet to initiate a web chat of jcbrand/converse.js (https://github.com/jcbrand/converse.js) at book mark bar.
+In the bookmarklet, you may add some logic to decide which contact/MUC should be chat with and what of topic should be pre-defined.
+Btw, this is a side product of my Hotline.Chat project.

 ## Bookmarklet
 javascript:(function (window, document, undefined) { converse.rooms.open("sales@role.bizchat.us");})(window, document);